No. 22 Squadron RAF: First World War (1915–1918)

-No. 22 Squadron was formed at Fort Grange, Gosport on from a nucleus of men and equipment split off from No. 13 Squadron.
+No. 22 Squadron was formed at Fort Rowner, Gosport on from a nucleus of men and equipment provided by No. 13 Squadron.
 The squadron trained on a variety of aircraft types, including the Royal Aircraft Factory BE.2c, the Maurice Farman Shorthorn, the Bleriot XI and the Curtiss JN-3.
 It received its intended operational type, the Royal Aircraft Factory FE.2b in February 1916, passing fourteen aircraft to No. 33 Squadron.

 The squadron moved to France on 1 April 1916, and soon began carrying out reconnaissance missions over the front lines.
 It flew fighter patrols during the Battle of the Somme in July 1916, in addition to its normal reconnaissance and photography duties in support of the army.
 One notable casualty during the Somme was Auberon Herbert, 9th Baron Lucas, the former Liberal politician and cabinet minister, who was wounded when attacked by German fighter aircraft on 3 November 1916, and died of his wounds the same day.

 No. 22 Squadron Bristol F.2 Fighter in France, July 1918.

 From July 1917, the squadron started to replace its the FE.2 with faster and more capable Bristol F.2 Fighters also known as the 'Brisfit', receiving its full complement of eighteen aircraft by 24 August.
 This was in time to allow the squadron to take part in the Battle of the Menin Road Ridge in September 1917.
 The squadron was heavily deployed during the German spring offensive of 1918, and was forced to change bases due to the German advance, and later, as the Allies drove the Germans out of France in the Hundred Days Offensive, changed bases to keep up with the Allied advances.

 The squadron moved to Spich, near Cologne in Germany as part of the British Army of Occupation in March 1919, leaving for home at the end of August that year.
 After a period as a cadre unit (without aircraft) at RAF Ford in West Sussex, the squadron formally disbanded on 31 December 1919.